BEST wine MULLED WINE – which to use?

 Properly brewing the spices is crucial for a flavoursome mulled wine.
 Some people prefer a mild spice, while others like a heavy spice.
 It’s important to consider who will be enjoying this mulled wine with you.
 A simple rule to remember is: the longer, the stronger.
 After 6–8 hours on low heat, you’ll have dark, strong, and heavy mulled wine.

-If you prefer a lighter mulled wine, cook on high heat.
-Boiling wine causes the alcohol to evaporate, but be careful not to boil for too long, or you’ll end up with an empty pot.
+- If you prefer lighter mulled wine, cook it on high heat.
+Boiling wine evaporates the alcohol, but be careful not to boil for too long, or you’ll have an empty pot.
 You can also choose a non-alcoholic wine, but your selection may be limited.

-Another option is to brew the mulled wine at full strength, then dilute the mix with juice or soda water to taste.
-For a kid-friendly version, you could use straight juice, creating a festive and alcohol-free beverage that everyone can enjoy.
+- Another option is to brew the mulled wine at full strength and dilute it with juice or soda water and ice.
+For a kid-friendly version, you could use straight juice, creating a festive, alcohol-free beverage that everyone can enjoy.

-The sweetness of your mulled wine is up to you.
+- You can easily increase the sweetness of your mulled wine.
 Our DIY mulled wine kits contain a small amount of coconut sugar, which helps reduce the mouth-puckering taste of wine tannins.
-However, a small amount of honey or maple syrup can add another level of sweetness and flavour.
+However, a drop of honey or maple syrup can add another level of flavour.

 Best Red Wine for Mulled Wine

-In Australia, mulled wine is largely under appreciated considering the quality of red wine produced and the cold temperatures in the South half of our continent.
+In Australia, mulled wine is largely underappreciated, considering the quality of red wine produced and the cold temperatures in the southern half of our continent.

 Bottled mulled wine is available in bottle shops but the taste and smell cannot compare to brewing your own winter warming drop…